rickeygong/Gdh_Hugo_Blog/Gdh_Hugo_Blog/content/post/Javascript/2024-11/NPM初体验/NPM初体验.en.md

 #### Add  #!/usr/bin/env node

-At the top of the createFolders.js file, add `#!/usr/bin/env node`.<br />
+At the top of the createFolders.js file, add `#!/usr/bin/env node`.

-This line of code is a special comment called a shebang, which typically appears as the first line in script files on Unix-like systems.<br />
+This line of code is a special comment called a shebang, which typically appears as the first line in script files on Unix-like systems.

-It tells the operating system which interpreter to use to execute this script.<br />
+It tells the operating system which interpreter to use to execute this script.

 In this case, `#!/usr/bin/env node` means to use the Node.js interpreter from the environment to run this script.

 #### Publish locally using npm link

-Use the `npm link` command to publish the package globally (locally), <br />making it easy to call directly from the command line.
+Use the `npm link` command to publish the package globally (locally),

+making it easy to call directly from the command line.

 ```powershell
 npm link